Chinyere Kalu: Recognition

-She is a member of the Nigerian Women Achievers Hall of Fame and also a member of the Order of the Federal Republic of Nigeria, which was conferred upon her in 2006.
+She is a member of the Nigerian Women Achievers Hall of Fame and also a Member of the Order of the Federal Republic of Nigeria (MFR), which was conferred upon her in 2006.

 Other awards on her include the African International Achievers Merit Award 2007; the Rare Gems Professional Achievements Award 2007; and Nigeria's 50 Greatest Women of Democratic Administration of Ghana 2012.